Ring Road with a Camper van in Iceland

-This tour is dedicated for those who keen to see more!
-A campervan hire in Iceland allows you to enjoy the epic environment, take a photo tour across the most historical glaciers and stop for a classical natural hot tub on the way back to the rental station.
-The motorhome comes fully equipped for such camping, outdoor purposes and allows passengers to enjoy the Icelandic atmosphere from a high class perspective.
+This tour is dedicated to those who want to see more!
+A camper van hire in Iceland allows you to enjoy the epic environment, take a photo tour across the most historical glaciers and stop for a classical natural hot tub on the way back to the rental station.
+The motorhome comes fully equipped for such camping, outdoor purposes, and allows passengers to enjoy the Icelandic atmosphere from a high-class perspective.

-Explore the magical Island with your own pace
+Explore the magical Island at your own pace

 DAY 1 Arriving in Keflavik

-Once leaving the rental station, we recommend to take a city tour around Keflavik and to stop in a local restaurant to try out the excellent quality food.
+Once leaving the rental station, we recommend taking a city tour around Keflavik and stopping at a local restaurant to try the excellent quality food.

 DAY 2 First hot spings in Þingvellir National Park